flying-tiger/module_lib/README.md

        |-- etc.

-Once the directory structure is correct, simply add the modulefiles directory to the module search path and tell Tcl where to find the supporting utilities (I recommend adding this to your .bashrc, .cshrc, etc.):
+Once the directory structure is correct, simply add the modulefiles directory to the module search path and load the bootstrap module (typically, you would add this to your .bashrc, .cshrc, etc.):

-    >> module use --append "$TOOL_HOME/modulefiles"
+    >> module use --append "$TOOL_HOME/module_lib"
-    >> export TCLLIBPATH="$TOOL_HOME/__tcllib"
+    >> module add use.module_lib

 It is not required to have software installed for all the modulefiles provided.
 If a tool directory is missing, an error message will be displayed when the user